nivi-prasad-1/Predicting-Job-Satisfaction/README.md

 1. Our Random Forest model will provide great insight into drivers of 'High Satisfaction' and greater accuracy of classifying these satisfied individuals - important for understanding how common high satisfaction is, and 'ingredients of success'

-2. While Neural Networks are computationally expensive, it has really good potential to **better identify unsatisfied individuals** (minority class) and provide isnights into how we can target and drive up satisfaction for these employee groups.
+2. While Neural Networks are computationally expensive, it has really good potential to **better identify unsatisfied individuals** (minority class) and provide insights into how we can target and drive up satisfaction for these employee groups.
 So it's certainly worth the time and effort to tune this further!

 # 4. Findings from Machine Learning Classification: Feature importance